metalshan/shortgit/README.md

 # ShortGit
-An npm package to provide you with some git shortcuts to make life less painful
+Git shortcuts to make like easier.

 ---